Fairchild Channel F Videocarts: Videocarts

-Videocart-1
+Videocart-1: Tic-Tac-Toe / Shooting Gallery / Doodle / Quadradoodle

-Videocart-1: Tic Tac Toe, Shooting Gallery, Doodle, Quadradoodle is a board game genre video game released in 1976 by Fairchild.
+Videocart-1 released with the system in November 1976 by Fairchild.
+It contains four games: Tic-Tac-Toe, a rendition of the the pen and paper game, Shooting Gallery, in which moving targets must be hit from one of ten fixed positions and angles, Doodle, an art program which lets players draw red, green, and blue lines, and Quadradoodle, in which the game generates its own kaleidoscopic images which can be manipulated by the player.
+For losing in Tic-Tac-Toe, players receive the message "YOU LOSE TURKEY".
 Video magazine reviewed the individual games in a 1978 article on the Channel F, scoring Tic-Tac-Toe a 5 out of 10, Shooting Gallery a 7 out of 10, Doodle a 4 out of 10, and Quadra-Doodle a 3 out of 10.
-Shooting Gallery was described as "challenging" and Doodle was characterized as "not really a game" and was criticized for its difficulty of control.
+Shooting Gallery was described as "challenging" and Doodle was characterized as "not really a game" and criticized for its difficulty of control.
+Brett Weiss called it "surprisingly versatile".